 ShootProof vs Pixieset is a close contest.
-They are both popular online photo printing services, but which one is the best?
+They are both popular online photo printing services, but which is the best?
 Let’s take a look at the pros and cons of each to see which comes out on top.

-Why do You Need a Photo Sharing Site?
+Comparing Shootproof vs Pixieset: Why do You Need a Photo Sharing Site?

 Are you moving from occasional photography jobs to earning money from your photos?
 Then you probably already know that you need an efficient way of storing and sharing your photos.

 So the question isn’t, “Do I need a photo-sharing website?”
 The question is, “Which is the best photo-sharing website for me?”
-And for thousands of photographers, that answer comes down to ShootProof vs Pixieset.
+And for thousands of photographers, that answer comes down to Shootproof vs Pixieset.

 Features to Look for in a Photo-Sharing Platform

-One thing you’ll notice from this review of ShootProof vs Pixieset is that there are a lot of shared features.
+One thing you’ll notice from this review of Shootproof vs Pixieset is that there are a lot of shared features.
 It’s good to note how carefully they have matched their services to the needs of photographers.
 And that includes their clients.

 One small example is watermarking.
 Some people choose to protect their online photos with a watermark.
 Some people choose not to.
 With both platforms, you get to choose.

-Customers can select the photos they want from the client galleries and order prints.
-They contract out the printing to different labs, so you’ll have to check what’s available.
+Customers can select photos from the client galleries and order prints.
+They contract the printing to different labs, so you’ll have to check what’s available.
 Usually, they include standard prints of various sizes.
 They might also include mounted or framed prints.